-- Click and call on UC Client Google gadget and the voice path is established on 2 physical phones.

-- Put a call on hold and retrieve call.

-- Transfer a call.

-- Retrieve the voice message from AAM in Gmail account (SMTP replay).
+- Click and call on UC Client Google gadget and the voice path is established on 2 physical phones. - Off-hook and on-hook a device, phone states are consistent with its associated physical phone states. - Put a call on hold and retrieve call. - Transfer a call. - Retrieve the Avaya Aura Messaging voice message from web client and Google account (SMTP replay). - Redirect call.

-- Leave messages for subscribers and retrieve the message through the web client.
+- Leave messages for subscribers and retrieve the message through the web client or in Google account.

 - Message Waiting Indication (MWI).

 - DTMF using the voicemail.

-• G.711MU and G.711A codec's.
+- G.711MU and G.711A codec's.